Sarthak-code360/gRPC_testingServer/README.md

 Make changes in .proto files to add new entities and in index.ts to see changes

-Keep updating the ping.proto file for data requests
+Keep updating the ping.proto file for data requests also keep updating the requests on index.ts in order to see the request fillers at testing screen